Krupanj: History

-The town was first liberated in the First Serbian Uprising in 1804 by the hajduks company of Đorđe Obradović "Ćurčija".
-Vojvoda Maksim Krstić and count Krsto Ignjatović were leaders of the defense of Krupanj during the uprising.
+The Jadar-Rađevina nahiya was ceded to the Principality of Serbia with the 1833 hatt-i sharif (edict) of Sultan Mahmud II.
+After 1833, Rađevina was a srez in the Podrinje okrug of Serbia with 34 villages and the small town (varošica) Krupanj as seat.
 The first basic school in the town was opened in 1837, and the church of Holy Ascension was built in 1842.
 The Ottomans ultimately withdrew in 1862, and the nearby fortress called "Soko Grad" was torn down, to be turned into the monastery of St. Nicholas.